 With sedation dentistry, you may find yourself in a relaxed state where time passes quickly.
 Sedation may be the answer for you if you have problems sitting for any length of time or for complex procedures that could take a long time or would otherwise require multiple visits.

 You may not always look forward to a visit with us, but you need not fear it.
 A key to coping with dental anxiety is communication.
-We offer all three of the sedation options listed here.
 If you are in Boca Raton, Florida, or the surrounding areas, contact our office for a consultation or appointment today to find out if sedation dentistry can help you.